gaissmai/bart/README.md

 The BART algorithm is also excellent for determining whether two tables contain overlapping IP addresses, just in a few nanoseconds.

+There is an example demonstrating how to use bart concurrently with multiple readers and writers.
+Readers can access the table lock-free, while writers synchronize using a mutex to ensure that only one writer can modify the table at a time.
+See the test `ExampleTable_concurrent` for a concrete example of this pattern.

-A `bart.Lite` wrapper is included, this is ideal for simple IP ACLs (access-control-lists) with plain true/false results and no payload.
+A `bart.Lite` wrapper is also included, this is ideal for simple IP ACLs (access-control-lists) with plain true/false results and no payload.

 ## Example